-- 1. The Board hereby approves the Terms of Employment between Midpeninsula Regional Open Space District and Midpeninsula Rangers Peace Officers Association for a term of July 1, 2022 through June 30, 2023, a copy of which is attached hereto and by reference made a part hereof. - 2.
-The Board hereby approves corresponding changes to the Classification and Compensation Plan of the Midpeninsula Regional Open Space District to amend salary ranges as set forth in the attachment.
+- 1. The Board hereby approves the Terms of Employment between Midpeninsula Regional Open Space District and Midpeninsula Rangers Peace Officers Association for a term of July 1, 2022 through June 30, 2023, Exhibit A attached hereto and by reference made a part hereof. - 2.
+The Board hereby approves corresponding changes to the Classification and Compensation Plan of the Midpeninsula Regional Open Space District to amend salary ranges as set forth in Exhibit B attached hereto.
 Except as herein modified, the Classification and Compensation Plan shall remain in full force and effect.